top of page

 picture5

-The North Carolina Senior Center Alliance is proud to announce that the Siler City Center for Active Living is the winner of the ninth annual Ann Johnson Senior Center Award for Excellence in the Field of Aging for 2025!
+The North Carolina Senior Center Alliance is proud to announce that the Fair Bluff Senior Center has been selected as the recipient of the 2026 Ann Johnson Senior Center Award for Excellence in the Field of Aging, marking the tenth anniversary of this prestigious honor.

-The award, named in honor of Ann Johnson—a visionary advocate for aging services in North Carolina—celebrates senior centers that go above and beyond to meet the needs of their communities with creativity, compassion, and integrity.
+Named in honor of Ann Johnson, a visionary advocate for aging services in North Carolina, the award celebrates senior centers that go above and beyond to meet their communities' needs with creativity, compassion, and integrity.

-The North Carolina Senior Center Alliance and the Special Projects Committee
+Congratulations to the Fair Bluff Senior Center from the North Carolina Senior Center Alliance and the Special Projects Committee!

 Join or Renew your Membership